 - a) Purpose.
 The purpose of the Institutional District is to provide areas for the development of institutional facilities in an environment that supports their functions and provides for the infrastructure needed to serve the development. - b) Permitted Uses.
 See Table of Permitted Uses. - c) Uses Subject to Additional Standards.
-See Table of Permitted Uses. - d) Conditional Uses.
+See Table of Permitted Uses. - d) Special Uses.
 See Table of Permitted Uses.
-Any development or redevelopment that exceeds 75,000 square feet in gross floor area. - e) Prohibited Uses.
-Any use not listed as a permitted or a conditional use. - f) Development Standards - (1) Lot size standards.
+Also, any development or redevelopment that exceeds 75,000 square feet in gross floor area. - e) Prohibited Uses.
+Any use not listed as a permitted or a special use. - f) Development Standards - (1) Lot size standards.
 New lots in the Institutional District shall not be less than 0.25 acres (10,890 square feet). - (2) Lot width standards.
 New lots in the Institutional District shall not be less than 50 feet in width. - (3) Density standard.
 There shall be no greater than twenty (20) dwelling units per acre on any lot in the Institutional District. - (4) Building height standard.
-New structures in the Institutional District shall not exceed forty (40) feet in height.

-- (5) Setback standards.
+New structures in the Institutional District shall not exceed forty (40) feet in height. - (5) Setback standards.
 The following minimum setbacks shall be required for structures in the Institutional District: - a.
-Front: 25 feetb.
-Side: 10 feetc.
+Front: 25 feet - b.
+Side: 10 feet - c.
 Rear: 20 feet - d.
 Should greater setbacks be required for buffering from streams or rivers, for landscaping, or other reasons, the greater setback shall prevail. - (6) Impervious surface standard.
-The maximum impervious surface coverage of a lot in the Institutional District shall be 70 percent. - (7) Landscaping/buffering standard.
+The maximum impervious surface coverage of a lot in the Institutional District shall be 70 percent.
+An increase in the impervious area may be permitted if best management practices are used to address stormwater runoff under the provisions set forth in the Jackson County Water Recharge Ordinance. - (7) Landscaping/buffering standard.
 Landscaping and/or buffering shall be provided as required by Section6-3 of this chapter. - (8) Parking and loading standards.
 Parking shall be provided as required by Section 6-4 of this chapter.
-No parking shall be permitted in required buffers, setbacks, or open space. - (9) Pedestrian facilities standards.
+No parking shall be permitted in required buffers, side and/or rear setbacks, or open space. - (9) Pedestrian facilities standards.
 A sidewalk meeting NC DOT standards shall be required along all street and road frontages.
 If a greenway route is indicated as crossing the property on Jackson County's Greenway Master Plan, the easement for the greenway shall be dedicated to Jackson County as a condition of project approval.
-The dedication of the easement(s) shall count toward the open space requirements for the proposed development. - (10) Open space standard.
+The dedication of the easement(s) shall count toward the open space requirements for the proposed development.

+(10) Open space standard.
 Lots in the Institutional District shall contain at least 10 percent open space, which must be maintained in a vegetated, natural state.